hazelpunzalan/MeXe402_Midterm_Punzalan-Jhen-Hazel-C./README.md

 ![image](https://github.com/user-attachments/assets/74845789-d132-4d34-a548-b5bf3af7ffc0)
  The code snippet is separating the features (independent variable) and the target variable (dependent variable) from a dataset.
 This is a common step in machine learning and data analysis workflows.
 ![image](https://github.com/user-attachments/assets/b6be29a0-de46-4b52-a0fe-25cd7b651882)
+This code effectively slits the sataset into training and testing sets, preparing it for model training and evaluation.
 ![image](https://github.com/user-attachments/assets/9b76002c-5be4-4797-8951-f236dbcea098)

 ![image](https://github.com/user-attachments/assets/0a8f6f6b-f465-4bf9-9e46-e8d33c97004b)